YazidMa/ADA_website/index.md

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

-## Evolution of the Trump's popularity and topic from 2015 to 2020
 ## What Trump said and what people thought about him from 2015 to 2020

 # Abstract